-It is the policy of the Fund to automatically reinvest dividends payable to common shareholders.
-As a "registered" shareholder you automatically become a participant in the Fund's Automatic Dividend Reinvestment Plan (the "Plan").
+It is the policy of GAMCO Natural Resources, Gold & Income Trust to automatically reinvest dividends payable to common shareholders.
+As a "registered" shareholder you automatically become a participant in the Fund's Automatic Dividend Reinvestment Plan (the Plan).
 The Plan authorizes the Fund to credit common shares to participants upon an income dividend or a capital gains distribution regardless of whether the shares are trading at a discount or a premium to net asset value.
 All distributions to shareholders whose shares are registered in their own names will be automatically reinvested pursuant to the Plan in additional shares of the Fund.
-Plan participants may send their share certificates to Equiniti Trust Company, LLC ("Equiniti") to be held in their dividend reinvestment account.
+Plan participants may send their share certificates to Equiniti Trust Company (Equiniti) to be held in their dividend reinvestment account.
 Registered shareholders wishing to receive their distributions in cash must submit this request in writing to:

-c/o Equiniti Trust Company, LLC

-P.O.
-Box 500
+GAMCO Natural Resources, Gold & Income Trust c/o Equiniti Trust Company, LLC P.O.
+Box 500 Newark NJ 07101

-Newark, NJ 07101

-Shareholders requesting this cash election must include the shareholder's name and address as they appear on the Fund's records.
-Shareholders with additional questions regarding the Plan or requesting a copy of the terms of the Plan may contact Equiniti at (888) 422-3262.
+Shareholders requesting this cash election must include the shareholder's name and address as they appear on the share certificate.
+Shareholders with additional questions regarding the Plan or requesting a copy of the terms of the Plan, may contact Equiniti at (888) 422-3262.

 If your shares are held in the name of a broker, bank, or nominee, you should contact such institution.
 If such institution is not participating in the Plan, your account will be credited with a cash dividend.
 In order to participate in the Plan through such institution, it may be necessary for you to have your shares taken out of "street name" and re-registered in your own name.
 Once registered in your own name your distributions will be automatically reinvested.
 Certain brokers participate in the Plan.
-Shareholders holding shares in "street name" at participating institutions will have distributions automatically reinvested.
+Shareholders holding shares in "street name" at participating institutions will have dividends automatically reinvested.
 Shareholders wishing a cash dividend at such institution must contact their broker to make this change.

 The number of common shares distributed to participants in the Plan in lieu of cash dividends is determined in the following manner.
 Under the Plan, whenever the market price of the Fund's common shares is equal to or exceeds net asset value at the time shares are valued for purposes of determining the number of shares equivalent to the cash dividends or capital gains distribution, participants are issued common shares valued at the greater of (i) the net asset value as most recently determined or (ii) 95% of the then current market price of the Fund's common shares.
-The valuation date is the dividend or distribution payment date or, if that date is not a NYSE trading day, the next trading day.
-If the net asset value of the common shares at the time of valuation exceeds the market price.
-Reinvesting shareholders will receive the average reinvestment price, which is calculated by dividing the total reinvestment amount by the number of common shares purchased.
-If the Fund should declare a dividend or capital gains distribution payable only in cash, Equiniti will buy common shares in the open market, or on the NYSE, or elsewhere, for the participants' accounts, except that Equiniti will endeavor to terminate purchases in the open market and cause the Fund to issue shares at net asset value if, following the commencement of such purchases, the market value of the common shares exceeds the then current net asset value.
+The valuation date is the dividend or distribution payment date or, if that date is not a NYSE Amex trading day, the next trading day.
+If the net asset value of the common shares at the time of valuation exceeds the market price of the common shares, participants will receive common shares from the Fund valued at market price.
+If the Fund should declare a dividend or capital gains distribution payable only in cash, Equiniti will buy common shares in the open market, or on the NYSE Amex, or elsewhere, for the participants' accounts, except that Equiniti will endeavor to terminate purchases in the open market and cause the Fund to issue shares at net asset value if, following the commencement of such purchases, the market value of the common shares exceeds the then current net asset value.